 The qualities that make a freight broker successful are related to how you deal with clients (carriers and shippers alike), how you handle stressful situations and whether you have an attitude of wanting to learn more every day and providing the best possible service.

 Since the broker is the middle-man between shippers and carriers, he or she must be a reliable and trustworthy person.
-Honesty and transparency, being proactive and customer-oriented are all important keys to becoming a successful broker and pay off on a daily basis.
+Honesty, transparency, being proactive and customer-oriented are all important keys to becoming a successful broker and pay off on a daily basis.

 Of course, developing the right professional competencies and capacities are just as important but those are only one part of the story!